Tartar Sauce

 Tartar sauce is a condiment often served with seafood, like fried oysters and shrimp, and fish.
 It has a mayonnaise base and is usually made with pickles, capers, and herbs plus a little lemon juice.
 It usually has a slightly sweet, slightly savory, and overall tangy flavor that pairs nicely with fried foods.
 Some like to take a shortcut and make it with just mayonnaise and relish, but I find that flavor profile to be lacking, so I like to make it myself from scratch.

-- Granulated sugar – A small amount of sugar balances out the tanginess and also helps to sweeten the sauce just a touch.
+- Granulated sugar is recommended.
+A small amount of sugar balances out the tanginess and also helps to sweeten the sauce just a touch.

 - Skip the onions.
 Personally, I love the flavor that Vidalia sweet onions give to the sauce but if you’re not a fan of onions, you can easily omit them.